tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - With no Stickiness, connections are distributed across al in-service backend instances
 - Unless an application correctly handles user-state this could cause user logoffs or shopping cart losses
 - Stickiness is a feature of the ELB which allows connections from a user to be directed to the same backend instance
-- AWSALB cookie or custom cookie
-- 1s to 7 days
+- AWSALB cookie or custom cookie, 1s to 7 days
 - Stickiness generates a cookie which locks the device to a single backend instance for a duration

+#### Stickiness Key Points

+- Stickiness locks a session to 1 backend instance
+- Creates AWSALB .. which is held by the client
+- Sessions move on expiry or instance failure
+- Enable if an application doesn't use external sessions
+- Key words for exam - logout, lost carts, lost progress.. this suggests lost session state